 - a.
 Be a Bhutanese citizen; - b.
-Be a jobseeker with the MoLHR Job Portal System; - c.
+Be a jobseeker bearing the Job seeker number issued by the MoLHR; - c.
 Have a minimum qualification of Class VI; - d.
 Be at least 17 years of age; and - e.
 Be able to perform the essential functions of the occupations. - 5.
 Candidates are not eligible if: - a.
 He/she has discontinued the ATP program earlier without valid reasons and justification; and if he/she has already availed government funded trainings.